open-learning/git4ol/README.md

 > **note**
 >
-> We've used the repository url `https://github.com/open-learning/git4ol.git` throughout this document, substitute with your own.
+> We've used the repository url `https://github.com/open-learning/git4ol.git` throughout this document, substitute with your own

 ### Initialize